 - Wash hands and face before and after each meal.

-- Table manners like using cutlery, glasses, no throwing food, keep on the side of the plate if you don’t like something.
+- Table manners like using cutlery, glasses, no throwing food, keep food you don’t like on the side of the plate instead of throwing.

 - Use words instead of whining.
 Every time we are in a cranky or whiny situation we simply remind, “ Use your words please” This encourages our son to speak and articulate what he is feeling and we avoid tantrums.